-Among the various types of savings accounts offered by banks, a zero balance saving account (also known as a basic savings account) is a bank account where account holders do not have to maintain a minimum balance in their account.
-This differs from a regular savings bank account, where banks insist that account holders should maintain a minimum average balance, failing which the bank can charge a penalty on the account holder.
+Among the various types of savings accounts offered by banks, a zero balance saving account is a savings bank account where account holders do not have to maintain a minimum balance in their account.

 If you do not posses these KYC documents, you must submit a self-attested photograph along with your signature or thumbprint.